nhoizey/nicolas-hoizey.com/src/articles/2023/02/05/updating-webmentions-on-a-static-site/index.md

 updateWebmention();
 ```

-As this workflow updates the repository, a Cloudflare Pages build (could be Netlify) is run anytime there are new webmentions.
+Whenever the workflow updates the repository with new webmentions, it triggers a Cloudflare Pages build (could be Netlify), and the site is updated.

+It means I don't have to run a full build of the site periodically "just" to check if there are new webmentions, and the check can be more frequent, as it is really light and fast.